iqhash/playgit/readme.txt

-git is all fucked up
+git is pretty fucked up
+but it's awesome though